Observing Tips

-Find out what sky events and celestial objects are visible from your location and when to see them.
+Find out what sky objects are visible from your location and determine the best time for observation.

 Ursa Majorthe big bear, the big dipper